havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

 In order to prepare for playbook execution on your ./HAVOC **Campaign Manager**, complete the following steps.

-{% note %}
+> **Note:**
-**Reminder:** If you use an EC2 instance as your **Campaign Manager**, make sure to perform all of your ./HAVOC deployment and playbook operation tasks through a **tmux** session or you'll run the risk of having an incomplete deployment or orphaned resources as a result of being disconnected from your SSH session (SSH sessions to EC2 instances get disconnected frequently).
+> If you use an EC2 instance as your **Campaign Manager**, make sure to perform all of your ./HAVOC deployment and playbook operation tasks through a **tmux** session or you'll run the risk of having an incomplete deployment or orphaned resources as a result of being disconnected from your SSH session (SSH sessions to EC2 instances get disconnected frequently).
 You can find a **tmux** cheat sheet here: [Tmux Cheat Sheet & Quick Reference](http://tmuxcheatsheet.com/)
-{% endnote %}

 1. Open three terminal windows and SSH to your **Campaign Manager** to be used as follows: